openvinotoolkit/datumaro/site/content/en/docs/_index.md

 tags: [ 'Schemes', ]
 ---

-## Dataset Management Framework (Datumaro)
+Welcome to the documentation for the Dataset Management Framework (Datumaro).

+The Datumaro is a free framework and CLI tool for building, transforming, and analyzing datasets.
-A framework and CLI tool to build, transform, and analyze datasets.
+It is developed and used by Intel to build, transform, and analyze annotations and datasets in a large number of [supported formats](/docs/user-manual/supported-formats/).

+Our documentation provides information for AI researchers, developers, and teams those working with datasets and annotations.

 <div class="text-center">